Autos power acceleration in European shares

 BANKS RECOVER

 Banking shares rebounded after falling in the previous four sessions.
-The STOXX Europe 600 banking index .SX7P, which fell 32 percent last year to be the worst sectoral performer, gained 3.6 percent, helped by comments from credit rating agency Fitch.
+The STOXX Europe 600 banking index, which fell 32 percent last year to be the worst sectoral performer, gained 3.6 percent, helped by comments from credit rating agency Fitch.

 The agency does not expect to cut France's triple-A credit rating this year, while countries under review such as Italy or Spain could be downgraded by one or two notches, Ed Parker, Fitch's head of EMEA sovereign ratings, said.

-"While cynics might point out Fitch is French-owned, and so probably doesn't dare take a scalpel to France's AAA, it did help energize the banking sector," said Chris Beauchamp, analyst at IG Index.
+"While cynics might point out Fitch is French-owned, and so probably doesn't dare take a scalpel to France's AAA, it did help energise the banking sector," said Chris Beauchamp, analyst at IG Index.

-Italy's UniCredit (CRDI.MI) rose 6 percent, bouncing from recent weakness after a massively discounted rights issue, while France's BNP Paribas (BNPP.PA) added 6.1 percent.
+Italy's UniCredit rose 6 percent, bouncing from recent weakness after a massively discounted rights issue, while France's BNP Paribas added 6.1 percent.

 Fund managers said investors should be selective when picking companies to invest in because the rally might fade, as there is no significant progress in resolving the euro zone debt crisis that has hung over markets for more than two years.